katonage/pluvianus/README.md

   * Drag with left mouse button to pan time and vertical axis independently.
   * Drag with right mouse button or scroll to zoom on a specific axis.
 * "A" Button: Hovering inside the view reveals an "A" button in the lower left, which fits the plot to all data horizontally and vertically.
-* Right-click on the plot to open context menu that allows exporting the scene
+* Right-click on the plot to open a context menu allowing you to export the scene

 "Center": Centers the selected time on the largest peak of the selected component’s activity (maximum of C).
 Use horizontal scrolling to adjust temporal zoom.
 "Auto" will automatically center when a new component is selected. <br>